palantir/conjure-go-runtime/README.md

 httpclient supports a configurable `ErrorDecoder` for constructing an error given a particular response condition.
 The default decoder, `restErrorDecoder`, handles responses with status codes greater than or equal to 400.
-If the response as a Content-Type of `application/json`, we attempt to deserialize the body as a [Conjure error](https://github.com/palantir/conjure/blob/master/docs/spec/wire.md#55-conjure-errors).
+If the response has a Content-Type of `application/json`, we attempt to deserialize the body as a [Conjure error](https://github.com/palantir/conjure/blob/master/docs/spec/wire.md#55-conjure-errors).
 Otherwise, the body will be included as an unsafeParam named `responseBody`.
 A safeParam `statusCode` is added to the error and can be accessed with `httpclient.StatusCodeFromError`.

-Error detection can be disabled with the ClientParam `httpclient.WithDisableRestErrors()` or overridded with `httpclient.WithErrorDecoder()`.
+Error detection can be disabled with the ClientParam `httpclient.WithDisableRestErrors()` or overridden with `httpclient.WithErrorDecoder()`.
 Note that this customizability may change in a future major release (see [#80](https://github.com/palantir/conjure-go-runtime/issues/80)).

 ### HTTP2